yell0wsuit/health-survival-docusaurus/docs/apple-health/why-your-mental-health-matters.md

 - Changes in your lifestyle, such as eating too much or too little or sleeping too much or not enough.
 - Increased use or reliance on substances, such as alcohol or drugs.
 - Body aches, pain, or digestive issues with no clear cause.

-Conversations about mental health can be hard.
-Especially if you’re bringing up your own concerns.
-There are many reasons for why mental health has become a stigmatized topic.
-One way to combat stigma and support your mental wellbeing is through open and honest conversations.

-There is no right way to talk about mental health.
-If you want to start a conversation about mental health but aren’t sure how, here are some tips:

-If you want to talk directly to your doctor, here’s a list of things to pay attention to and mention:

 It’s a good idea to mention any symptoms related to your health that are concerning to you.
 Your care team can help answer questions, direct you to additional resources, or provide you with next steps.